simonpicard/compilo/README.md

 ## Loops

-The _while_ loop works by using three anchors, one for the condition test, one for the heart of the loop and one for exit the loop.
-We start by testing the condition, if it is false, we jump to the end of the the end of the loop, if it is true, we jump to the heart of the loop, once once this one is finished, we jump to the test of the condition.
+The _while_ loop works by using three anchors, one for the condition test, one for the heart of the loop, and one for exiting the loop.
+We start by testing the condition, if it is false, we jump to the end of the loop, if it is true, we jump to the heart of the loop, once this one is finished, we jump to the test of the condition.

-The _for_ loop is another way to write a _while_ loop by defining a variable with a base value that will define the condition of the define the condition of the loop, this one is that this base value must be value must be less than a maximum defined by the user. defined by the user.
-Finally, after having executed the heart of the loop, you have to increment the value by a number also defined by the user and then jump to the test of the jump to the test of the condition of the loop.
+The _for_ loop is another way to write a _while_ loop by defining a variable with a base value that will define the condition of the loop, this one is that this base value must be less than a maximum defined by the user. defined by the user.
+Finally, after having executed the heart of the loop, you have to increment the value by a number also defined by the user and then jump to the test of the condition of the loop.

 ## Implemented language features

-As mentioned above, the grammar contains all the elements present in the language, including the functions.
-As a result, the parser is able to recognize the syntax of all elements of the Iulius language.
+As mentioned above, grammar contains all the elements present in the language, including the functions.
+As a result, the parser can recognize the syntax of all elements of the Iulius language.

 For semantic analysis and code generation, only two data types can be manipulated: booleans and integers.
 Functions are also not available for code generation.
 The rest of the functionalities are available during the code generation.
-These features are, for example: the declaration of variables, constants (check that there is no assignment after the original assignment), assignment (and multiple assignment), conversion, basic arithmetic operations (with verification of operations (with verification of the types of each operand in order to check that they are that they are compatible), bit by bit operations, loops (while and for), conditional and for), conditional branches (if, elseif, else), display, retrieval of characters from the input, creation of blocks.
+These features are, for example, the declaration of variables, constants (check that there is no assignment after the original assignment), assignment (and multiple assignments), conversion, basic arithmetic operations (with verification of operations (with verification of the types of each operand to check that they are compatible), bit by bit operations, loops (while and for), conditional and for), conditional branches (if, elseif, else), display, retrieval of characters from the input, creation of blocks.
 The management of the scope of variables is also realized.